Surgery Center of Reno 775-336-6900

 For women, if you are pregnant, or think you may be pregnant, please notify your surgeon immediately.
 If you develop a cold, fever, respiratory infection or other illness prior to surgery, please call your doctor or the Surgery Center of Reno.

 You will not be allowed to drive yourself home following surgery.
-Arrange for a responsible friend or family member to drive you home.
+Arrange for a responsible adult friend or family member to drive you home.

 Eating, Drinking and Medications